4 Reasons why construction cleanups are the best way to grow your cleaning business

 Pressure Wash .14-.18 cents per sq ft

 This data has not changed in 4 years.
-Areas with high number of illegal workers,
+Areas with a high number of illegal workers,

 Reason 3: Less competitive marketplace (construction

-Most cleaning companies DON’T know how to find the jobs that are close to final cleaning purchase date or they are chasing jobs in which the project manager has already purchased final cleaning.
-CleanSnap will give you the decision makers on only jobs that are in progress and the project manager will accept a final clean price now.
-For pre contract award assistance, you can pay commissions and win final clean contracts by visiting the site when CCP recommends and CCP or your cleanign company can submit a proposal based on your site visit with superintendent.
+Most cleaning companies DON’T know how to find the jobs close to final cleaning purchase date or they are chasing jobs in which the project manager has already purchased final cleaning.
+IntelConstruct will give you the decision makers on only jobs that are in progress and the project manager will accept a final clean price now.

 Fact: In our years as a construction cleanup broker, we’ve secured 40% of the contracts we submit proposals on for our cleaning partners.
 This number is not based on winning bids without seeing the site or at bid due date (before the general contractor has been awarded the contract to start building) Our win rate is high because we know that project manager’s usually want a cleaning company to walk each job site close to completion to confirm the job scope and submit a proposal after meeting the superintendent on site.